 The Best Things To Do In Buenos Aires Argentina

 Buenos Aires offers an almost endless number of things to see and do.
 Apart from that, it is a huge city, so traveling from one place to the other can take a lot of time.
-If you only have a couple of days in Buenos Aires, choose where to stay depending on what you would like to see and do in Buenos Aires.
-If it’s your first visit, I would suggest you to book a hotel in Microcentro or Recoleta.
-You’ll find most of Buenos Aires attractions to be a short walk away.
+If you only have a couple of days in Buenos Aires, choose where to stay depending on the things you would like to see and do in Buenos Aires.
+If it’s your first visit, I would suggest you book a hotel in Microcentro or Recoleta.
+You’ll find most of the top things to do in Buenos Aires to be a short walk away.

 Plaza de Mayo with Casa Rosada and Pirámide de Mayo.
-It is the perfect starting point for many Buenos Aires itineraries
+Many of the best things to do in Buenos Aires can be found around the May square.

 Plaza de Mayo in Buenos Aires is a square of considerable size.
 It is the heart of Argentina’s political and historical life.
 As soon as you enter the square, you feel the weight of the country’s past around you.